Zowe-Java-SDK/ZosShell/README.md

     ps <arg>                 - where arg is a task/job name
     pwd                      - show current working dataset
-    rm <arg>                 - where arg is "*", member, dataset, or dataset with member value tail <arg1> <arg2>       - where arg1 is job name, arg2 is optional and is line limit
+    rm <arg>                 - where arg is "*", member, dataset, or dataset with member value tail <arg1> <arg2>       - where arg1 is job name, arg2 is optional and is line limit (default is 25)
                              - and only job's JESMSGLG spool output is returned touch <arg>              - create member arg if it does not already exist uname                    - show current connected host name whoami                   - show current connected user name